Open-RFlab/Open-RFlab/README.md

 An interface to export microstrip Qucs schematics to KiCad layouts/footprints, pcb-rnd layouts and OpenEMS simulations.
 One of the easiest ways to perform FDTD on microstrip circuits.

-### [oemsgen]() (OpenEMS script generator) [ASAP]
+### [octave-openems-hll](https://github.com/Open-RFlab/octave-openems-hll) (OpenEMS High-level layer) [Usable]

-As the Qucs-RFlayout developer, I think that it is a good approach for a `somewhat2openems` converter to produce a whole script and not only an octave function containing shapes for example and letting the user write its script.
-The Qucs-RFlayout strength regarding other existing converters is the effort to provide a correct postprocessing and a correct script CLI.
-I'd like to extract this part of my code to a library and start collaborating with other project such as [pcbmodelgen](https://github.com/jcyrax/pcbmodelgen), [pcb-rnd](https://github.com/evanfoss/pcb2csx), [pyems](https://github.com/matthuszagh/pyems) or [this project](https://www.openems.de/forum/viewtopic.php?f=6&t=831&sid=1194aeef8461b6cde786fa41c02eb7c6).
+This is an effort to standardize OpenEMS interface and particularly to provide out of the box post-processing functions.
+Intended to be used by manual script developpers and especially by `somewhat -> openems` converter tool developpers.
+Might be ported to Python and merged/integrated to [pyems](https://github.com/matthuszagh/pyems).

-That would lead to a more uniform OpenEMS interface from the user side and also open possibilities to wrap script execution in some GUI.
+A more uniform OpenEMS interface from the user side also opens possibilities to wrap script execution in some GUI.

-This will become soon an invitation to work together. :)

 ### [AlanSmithee](https://github.com/Open-RFlab/AlanSmithee) (Smith chart utility) [WIP]